jconkli07/Engineering_4_Notebook/README.md

 ## Launch Pad 2

 ### Assignment Description
-Adding on to the assignment before, make a red LED blink everytime it counts down one second.
-Then turn on a green LED when it says "Liftoff!"
+Keep the same structure from the first part, but make a red LED blink each second of the countdown, and a green LED turn on when countdown is completed.

 ### Evidence
 https://github.com/jconkli07/Engineering_4_Notebook/assets/71349609/12ff5ce0-c142-476a-a4ab-dcb0ff94a204